Catholic Heart Workcamp

 Feed the Hungry

-Collects food and money on the third Sunday of every month before and after all the Masses.
-Donations are split between the Interfaith Food Pantry and the People’s Resource Center.
+St. Michael parishioners collect food and money on the third weekend each month before and after all Masses.
+Donations are shared with the Interfaith Food Pantry and the People’s Resource Center.
 School age and adult volunteers are welcome.
 This ministry has been serving the hungry in our area since 2001.

 Feed My Starving Children

 Feed My Starving Children provides lifesaving meals to people who need them most all over the world from countries affected by natural disaster to places enduring economic despair.
 FMSC meals have been distributed to nearly 70 countries through missionary partnerships at orphanages, schools, clinics, refugee camps and malnourishment centers.
 FMSC believes in sustainability - we don’t simply send one shipment of food to a country.
 Instead, we continue to provide our mission partners with the food they need to maintain their feeding programs.